Diego-F-Florez-Trujillo/Diego-F-Florez-Trujillo.github.io/index.md

 - **Aerodynamics for Vehicles**: Principles and simulation techniques for automotive aerodynamics.
 - **Engineering Simulations with Python**: Python-based approaches for solving engineering problems.

-Feel free to explore the [projects](./courses.md) section for a detailed view of my work.